noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques

 ##### Editing/archival footage
 These reports are shows in quick succession.
 Only a sentence or two from each report is ever heard before it is replaced with another.
-By showing a number of news reports and how they all have the same opinion, the true scale of their case, and the pervasiveness of the medias biased narrative as well as the focus on the boys race is demonstrated.
+By showing a number of news reports and how they all have the same opinion, the true scale of their case, and the pervasiveness of the medias biased narrative as well as the focus on the boy's race is demonstrated.
 ##### Juxtaposition
-Before and after these news clips, we are shown interviews with members of the 'five ('The Central Park Five'), all of which depict them as well natured and respectful.
+Before and after these news clips, we are shown interviews with members of the 'five ('The Central Park Five'), all of which depict them as good natured and respectful.
 This is a complete juxtaposition to how we hear them depicted by the media.

 ### Effect on Audience

 This scene and the techniques used within it allow the audience to see for themselves the extent that the 'five were vilified and misrepresented.
 These scenes also prepare the audience for the end of the documentary, where we are shown the lack of positive media coverage regarding the 'five's release.
 ## Craig wonder and Saul Kassin discussing the lack of media attention
  ***Show 1:48:46 to 1:49:01 then 1:50:00 to 1:50:20***
 ### Description
 These Scenes are a compilation of interviews with Craig Wonder, a historian, and Saul Kassin, a phycologist, where they discuss the aftermath of the case and media coverage of the 'five's innocence.
 ### Techniques

 ##### Editing/narration/Direct Interviews/montage
-Throughout these interviews, we see a montage media coverage from time time regarding the new evidence that proves the 'five are innocent.
+Throughout these interviews, we see a montage of media coverage from time regarding the new evidence that proves the 'five are innocent.

 ### Effect on Audience
 By directly presenting viewers with information, these scenes act almost like a concluding  exposition dump.
 Additionally, the showcasing of media coverage from the time adds to the credibility of both interviewees claims and helps viewers better understand the kinds of opinions that people at the time would have been exposed to.